Creepy Crawlies in Spain (non dangerous)

 Grass Snake (Natrix natrix), sometimes called the Ringed Snake or Water Snake

 The Grass Snake is typically dark green or brown in colour with a characteristic yellow collar behind the head, which explains the alternative name ringed snake.
 The colour may also range from grey to black

 Ladder Snake (Rhinechis scalaris)

 It is found in France, Portugal, Spain.
 Its natural habitats are forests,shrub-land, Mediterranean-type shrubby vegetation, arable land, pastureland, plantations, and rural gardens

-Obviously here in Spain we still get all the normal insects such as Bees, wasps, ants, flies, centipedes etc these are more annoying than dangerous unless you have an allergy to them.
+Obviously here in Spain we still get all the normal insects such as Bees, wasps, ants, flies, centipedes and spiders etc these are more annoying than dangerous unless you have an allergy to them.